Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Preliminaries

 \section{Preliminaries}

 We denote the set $\{1,\dotsc,n\}$ by $[n]$.
-The following definitions are mainly taken from \cite{Engelfriet97} (with slight modifications) because they are the most general among those used in \cite{DrewesKH97,Habel92,Engelfriet97,KreowskiKL17}. \begin{definition} Given an alphabet $\Sigma$ of \emph{selectors}, a $\Sigma$-typed alphabet is a set $C$ along with a function $\type:C \to \mathcal{P}(\Sigma)$ such that $\type(c)$ is finite for $c \in C$. \end{definition}
+The following definitions are mainly taken from \cite{Engelfriet97} (with slight modifications) because they are the most general among those used in the classical textbooks \cite{Habel92,DrewesKH97,Engelfriet97} and the handiest to reason about. \begin{definition}[$\Sigma$-typed alphabet] Given an alphabet $\Sigma$ of \emph{selectors}, a $\Sigma$-typed alphabet is a set $C$ along with a function $\type:C \to \mathcal{P}(\Sigma)$ such that $\type(c)$ is finite for $c \in C$. \end{definition}